Frequently Asked Questions

 I don't remember whom I am supposed to see.
 What do I do?

 Log in to MyHealthSpace.
 Click on “Profile.”
 Your current primary care clinician, which is your PCP, will be listed.
-If you make an appointment online using MyHealthSpace for General Medicine, the available appointment list automatically starts with appointments with your specific PCP.
+If you make an appointment online using MyHealthSpace for Primary Care, the available appointment list automatically starts with appointments with your specific PCP.
 The list then continues with available appointments with other providers on your care team.
 You can also call 803-777-3175 option six to find out your PCP by telephone.

 What if I need to be seen today and my primary care provider (PCP) is out?